ypan98/CV3-TUM/README.md

-# CV3-TUM
+# Computer Vision III: Detektion, Segmentierung und Tracking (IN2375)
-Course material (slides) and exercise submissions for Computer Vision III: Detektion, Segmentierung und Tracking (IN2375)
+Course material (slides) and code for the exercise submissions.